 In addition to these tasks, the Executive Assistant will be responsible for office management in Bonn, ensuring smooth communication with Bonn-based staff and external partners.

-The gross annual salary for this position is in the range from EUR 40.240 to EUR 50.300 subject to deductions for social security contributions and health insurance.
+The gross annual salary for this position is in the range from EUR 45.270 to EUR 55.330 (depending on skills, experiences and IUCN equity analysis) subject to deductions for social security contributions and health insurance, and before tax.

 1) Assistance to EURO Director: